Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/words-are-hard.md

 This is what I'm referring to as techno-babble.

-A lot of the time you've got to remember that these details just aren't relevant to people from other fields.
+I'm going to be brutal here, a lot of the time these details just aren't relevant to people from other fields and they really don't care.

-For example, say you're explaining an awesome new feature which will find the shortest path from A to B by generating a [navmesh][nav] and applying the [A* pathfinding algorithm][a-star].
+For example, say you're explaining an awesome new feature which will find the shortest path from A to B by generating a [navmesh][navmesh] and applying the [A* pathfinding algorithm][a-star].

 Don't describing it like I did in the last sentence, say something like *"we figure out a bunch of possible paths then use clever algorithms from game development to find the best overall route"*.

-It doesn't matter that A\* is used for more than telling an NPC how to move around the game world, the other person will have played games in the past and know what you're talking about.
+It doesn't matter that we're using A\* here (as opposed to Dijkstra or a breadth-first search), or that A\* is used for more than telling an NPC how to move around the game world.
+The other person just cares that you can find a good path from A to B and that we're using reliable tools already in use in other areas.

 {{< figure
     src="/img/navmesh-and-a-star.png"